troyraen/DM-in-Stars/_Paper/figures/main.md

     nonmono = nonmono.append({'mass':mass,'cb':cb,'h1_mono':mono},ignore_index=True)
 ```

 - [ ]  __There are 64 (out of 554) models for which center_h1 is non-monotonic before TAMS.__ Need to track down why.
-Seems like this really shouldn't happen.
+Only physically plausible mechanism I can think of that may increase central H1 abundance is convection, but that shouldn't affect a single mass and not the masses that bracket it in the way seen in the center_h1 plots above.

 <!-- fe -->